mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/MAMP-Viewer/index.md

 ## MAMP Viewer

-Preview your work using the MAMP Viewer.
+Preview your work using the MAMP Viewer available on iOS.

 ![MAMP](MAMPViewer.png)